fontesrp/youtube_stats/README.md

 ### Front-end
 The front-end is entirely contained in the [public](./public) directory.
 All third-party libraries are included via CDN.
 One of the requirements of this project was that there should be a single [`index.html`](./public/index.html) file linking to external JavaScript and CSS files.
 Therefore, no sampling or separation was made and no embedded PHP was used.
 All the HTML code can be found in a [single file](./public/index.html).

-For the [JavaScripts](./public/javascripts), a separation of concerns was implemented.
+For the [JavaScripts](./public/javascripts), a separation of concerns is implemented.
 The code is highly modular and uses many features of ES6. jQuery is used for DOM manipulation only when there are significant savings in the amount of code for a feature.

 Libraries:
 * jQuery UI is used to implement auto-complete